komendantid/Game/README.md

 Rules of the game.
 Your task is to guess the word randomly selected from the list, which in turn was created by the author of the project.
 If you guess, you save the farmer's life (the author's idea).
-If you don't guess, then... find out the outcome by running the programm.
+If you don't guess, then... find out the outcome by running the program.
-- After running the programm, you read the rules again, learn the subject of the list and immediately enter the letter. (!hint from the author! start with vowels)
+- After running the program, you read the rules again, learn the subject of the list and immediately enter the letter. (!hint from the author! start with vowels)
 - If the letters you have guessed are not in the word, they will automatically be displayed in the list in your sight.